dataluscorp/browser/widget/cocoa/docs/sdks.md

 ## Supporting multiple SDKs

-As described under [Supported SDKs](#supported-sdks), Firefox can be built with a wide variety of SDK versions.
+As described under [Supported SDKs](#supported-sdks), Datalus can be built with a wide variety of SDK versions.

 This ability comes at the cost of some manual labor; it requires some well-placed `#ifdefs` and copying of header definitions.